-2.2 Who can make a complaint?
+2.4.2.
+Who can make a complaint?

-- 2.2.1 Anyone who requests or receives a service from us can make a complaint under this policy.
+Anyone who requests or receives a service from us can make a complaint under this policy.
 They may complain either individually or collectively with other customers similarly affected.
-We will also address complaints received by an advocate or someone else acting on behalf of a customer. - 2.2.2 Legal Complaints Process We will wherever possible, continue to engage with our customers when a complaint or damp and mould issue has the potential to become a disrepair case.
-We will continue to progress the complaint until the court papers have been issued, at which point the court case takes precedence.
-We will ensure throughout this process that required repairs are progressed in an appropriate timeline.
+We will also address complaints received by an advocate or someone else acting on behalf of a customer.

-2.3 How can a complaint be made?
+2.4.3.
+How can a complaint be made?

-- \circ Telephone
+- Telephone

-- o Letter
+- Letter

-- o E-Mail
+- E-Mail

-- o In person
+- In person

 - Social Media

 - The Hive Our online customer engagement platform

-- 2.3.1 If a complaint is received via social media, Alliance Homes will take the complaint offline and manage the complaint via private message.
-This will ensure that privacy and confidentiality are maintained.
+If a complaint is received via social media, Alliance Homes will take the complaint offline and manage the compliant via private message.
+This will ensure privacy and confidentiality are maintained.

-- 2.3.2 Where none of the above are suitable for the customer, we can make reasonable adjustments where necessary.